Pay television: Programming

 Films comprise much of the content seen on most pay television services, particularly those with a general entertainment format and those that focus exclusively on films.
 Services often obtain rights to films through exclusive agreements with film distributors.
-Films acquired during the original term of license agreements with a distributor may also be broadcast as "sub-runs," in which a service holds rights to film long after the conclusion of a distribution agreement (under this arrangement, the pay service that originally licensed the rights to a particular film title, or one other than that which had held rights, may hold the broadcast rights through a library content deal).
+Films acquired during the original term of license agreements with a distributor may also be broadcast as "sub-runs", in which a service holds rights to film long after the conclusion of a distribution agreement (under this arrangement, the pay service that originally licensed the rights to a particular film title, or one other than that which had held rights, may hold the broadcast rights through a library content deal).

 Many general interest premium channels also produce original television series.
 Due to the aforementioned leniency in content standards, they too can contain content that is more mature than those of other cable channels or television networks.
-These series also tend to be high-budget and aim for critical success in order to attract subscribers: notable premium series, such as HBO's Curb Your Enthusiasm, Game of Thrones, Sex and the City, and The Sopranos, and Showtime's Dexter, Homeland, and Weeds, have achieved critical acclaim and have won various television awards.
+These series also tend to be high-budget and aim for critical success in order to attract subscribers: notable premium series, such as Cinemax's Banshee, The Knick, Strike Back, Jett, HBO's Curb Your Enthusiasm, Game of Thrones, Sex and the City, and The Sopranos, and Showtime's Dexter, Homeland, and Weeds, have achieved critical acclaim and have won various television awards.
 Some premium channels also broadcast television specials, which most commonly consist of concerts and concert films, documentaries, stand-up comedy, and in the past, theatrical plays.